dcostap/obsidian-md-to-pdf/README.md

-# Opinionated Markdown to PDF converter using Pandoc
+# Custom Markdown-to-PDF setup using Pandoc

 It uses slightly modified formatting and styling.